-development to classroom teachers (including teachers in classrooms that are not the settings of L or community-based organizational personnel (NCL , · · · · · , , , , , , , , , , , , , , , , , , , , of the English Language Proficiency (ELP) standards, Title IX, Part A, Section 9101).
-The district ensures that all paraprofessiona qualified teacher.
-Iowa Code 281-60.3(2) lls serving EL students are supervised by a highly The district assesses the English proficience language proficiency assessment (ELPA21) annuall y of all EL students with the state-approved English y.
+development to classroom teachers (including teachers in classrooms that are not the settings of L or community-based organizational personnel (NCLI , of the English Language Proficiency (ELP) standards, Title IX, Part A, Section 9101).
+The district ensures that all paraprofessional qualified teacher.
+Iowa Code 281-60.3(2) Is serving EL students are supervised by a highly The district assesses the English proficiency language proficiency assessment (ELPA21) annually y of all EL students with the state-approved English y.
 (NCLB Sec.
 3113(b)(3)(D)) The district ensures educators administering assessment recertify annually. the state approved language proficiency monitoring The district disseminates ELPA21 scores to parents and district staff.
 (NCLB Sec.
-3121) the district ensures that all EL students part icipate in district-wide assessments.
-(NCLB Sec. to determine when students should be exited from the 7.
-The district monitors exited EL students for two required monitoring in 2016-7 based on ESSA).
-The district reports required EL data element s on Iowa's Student Reporting System.
-The district conducts an annual program eva aluation and makes adjustments to programming indicated by EL student achievement data.
-(NCLB Sec.
-3121] ot used for opportunities that are afforded all students, ion.
+3121) the district ensures that all EL students parti cipate in district-wide assessments.
+(NCLB Sec. to determine when students should be exited from the The district monitors exited EL students for two required monitoring in 2016-7 based on ESSA).
+The district reports required EL data elements s on Iowa's Student Reporting System.
+The district conducts an annual program eva lluation and makes adjustments to programming indicated by EL student achievement data. ([NCLB Sec.
+3121] ot used for opportunities that are afforded all students, on.
 This means that interpretation and translation for sing district funds.
-The district ensures that personnel funde ed by Title III are being used exclusively for EL students for the full amount of the apportion ıment of the funding. سمي The district is not in violation of any State law education of limited English proficient children, cons No. 107-110). r, including State constitutional law, regarding the sistent with sections 3126 and 3127 (NCLB, Pub.
+The district ensures that personnel funde d by Title III are being used exclusively for EL students for the full amount of the apportion ment of the funding. سمي The district is not in violation of any State law, education of limited English proficient children, cons No. 107-110). including State constitutional law, regarding the istent with sections 3126 and 3127 (NCLB, Pub.
 L. Checklist Completed by (print name): Signature: Superintendent (print name) Signature: Date